ajstewartlang/website/content/talk/2019-11-08-msci-data-science.md

 ---

-In November and December 2019 I will be delivering my new MSci in Reproducible Data Science.
+In November and December 2019 I will be delivering my new MSci unit in Reproducible Data Science.
 This unit covers everthing from the basics of data visualisation and data wrangling in R, through to the general linear model, mixed models, and how to engage in fully reproducible research by using tools such as Binder to